What is public dialogue?

 Public dialogue and other engagement methods

 Public dialogue shares some features in common with social research and other engagement methods.
-However, Sciencewise public dialogues place a particular emphasis on the following:
+However, Sciencewise work places a particular emphasis on the following:

-- Independent oversight, ensuring a diverse range of views and interests inform the project framing, the questions asked and the information provided
+- Independent oversight from a group to a diverse range of views and interests

-- Publics and experts (both scientific and policy) deliberating together on the ethical and social issues raised by the science
+- Public and experts (both scientific and policy) deliberating together on the ethical and social issues raised by the science

-- Publics being involved in problem solving and balancing the tensions and trade-offs posed by controversial innovations
+- People being involved in problem solving and balancing the tensions and trade-offs posed by controversial innovations

-- Building scope into the design for adapting the framing, and questions asked, in response to participants’ interests
+- Building scope into the design for adapting the framing, and questions asked, during the work

-- Giving participants tailored feedback about the report findings and impact
+- Giving people who take part tailored feedback about the findings and impact

 - Independent evaluation, providing assurance of a robust process and the credibility of the findings